filetrust/icap-performance-tests/README.md

 The tests should be run using JMeter's command line mode.
 In a command console navigate to the folder containing the test specification file, `icap-performance-tests\Test\IcapPerformanceTest`
 ```
-jmeter -n -t FileRebuildPerformanceTest.jmx
+jmeter -n -t .\IcapPerformanceTest.jmx
 ```

 ## Post-processing
-Test result are written to the results folder, `icap-performance-tests\Test\IcapPerformanceTest\Results` in XML Format.
+Test result are written to the results folder, `icap-performance-tests\Test\IcapPerformanceTest\Results` in XML Format, `IcapResults.xml`.
 To convert to CSV, run the conversion script `XmlToCsvConverter.py`, found in the folder `icap-performance-tests\Test\IcapPerformanceTest\XmlToCsvConverter`.
-This will produce a CSV version of the data in the `Results` folder.
+This will produce a CSV version of the data in the `Results` folder. `IcapResults.csv`.
 ```
 python .\XmlToCsvConverter.py
 ```